kkyrenc/food_delivery/README.md

 ## Project Description

-The **Food Delivery** project is a Django-based web application enabling users to browse food items, place orders, and manage deliveries.
+The **Food Delivery** project is a Django-based web application enabling users to browse food items, place orders.
 The application is designed with simplicity and functionality in mind, with SQL databases for data storage.

 ---